FeedTheMEe/discord_bot_template_ts/README.md

 # Discord.js Bot Template (in Typescript)
 A template for developers to quickly start coding their discord bots with the basic configuration already handled.
+Uses NodeNext module, but can be configured in `./tsconfig.json`.

 ## 1. Clone the project
 ```bash